-Mooring lines should be secured to the cleats and not to rails or stanchions.
+Fenders or mooring lines should be secured to the cleats and not to rails or stanchions.
 The cleats on your boat are retractable and flush with the deck when not in use.
 To use the cleats, pull up on the center of the cleat until it locks in the mooring position.